absolunet/docs-node-ioc/src/docs/04_basics/02_commands/en.md

 The signature will be identical.
 By default, if a command forwards to a command that also forwards to another command, the three commands will have the same signature, except for their name.
-And their policies will be different too, so their public appearance will be different.
+Their policies will be different too, so their public appearance will be different.